 Why exactly?
 Because uses and benefits reach much deeper than you might expect a few drops of oil to have.

-Apply frankincense to the bottoms of feet to promote feelings of relaxation.
+Apply a drop of frankincense oil to the bottoms of the feet.

-Following a day of activity, massage frankincense into hands and feet for a warming,
+Following a day of activity, massage a drop of frankincense into hands and feet for a warming,

-When in a dry climate, apply frankincense in order to maintain healthy-looking
+When in a dry climate, apply a drop of frankincense to fingernails.

 Home Uses for Frankincense Essential Oil